This story has been updated. It was originally published on October 24, 2017.

 You probably prefer some friends to others (sorry, Joe!).
 And those people may deserve a faster response from your iPhone.
 In fact, iOS lets you figure out who’s messaging you before you even take your phone out of your pocket.
 That’s because its default Messages app lets you set up custom vibrations for different contacts.

-To do this, go into Contacts, tap a person whose messages you want to prioritize, and then choose Edit on the top right.
-Choose Text Tone, then Vibration, then Create New Vibration.
-Now you can tap out your own personalized vibration pattern for this friend, or simply choose a vibration pattern from the list.
+To do this, go into Contacts, tap a person whose messages you want to prioritize, and then choose Edit in the top right.
+Choose Text Tone, then Vibration, and Create New Vibration.
+Now you can tap out a personalized vibration pattern for this friend, or simply choose a vibration pattern from the list.

-While you’re visiting the Text Tone screen, you can also set individual ringtones for specific contacts.
-These will notify you of the messenger’s identity through audible alerts rather than discreet buzzes.
+While you’re visiting the Text Tone screen, you can also set an individual ringtone for that specific contact.
+This will tell you the messenger’s identity through audible alerts rather than discreet buzzes.

 In recent years, Apple has added some fun features to Messages for iOS.
 One of our favorite options is the ability to send a hand-drawn doodle when ordinary words and pictures just won’t do.

 First, open a thread with a contact or group of contacts.
-Next, tap the handwriting button: the little squiggle down in the bottom right corner of the keyboard.
-If you’re on an iPhone, then in order to find the handwriting button, you’ll need to turn your phone sideways to get the landscape mode keyboard.
+Next, tap the apps icon to the left of the typing field (it looks like an “A”) and scroll right until you find Digital Touch (two fingers on a heart).
+If you’re using your phone in landscape mode, you should not have to scroll to reach the Digital Touch icon.
 Finally, write out your message or doodle on the screen.
-When you tap Done, Messages will beam your scribble to your chosen friends.
+When you tap the blue send arrow, Messages will beam your scribble to your chosen friends.

 By default, WhatsApp tells other people about your past activity: it shows them when you were last active in the app and when you read incoming messages.
 If you’re intensely private, or you just don’t like the way these options work, you can switch them off.

 Start by opening the app on your phone.
-On Android, tap the three dots on the top right, then Settings, Account, and Privacy; on iOS, tap Settings on the lower right, then Account, and Privacy.
-The two settings you want to switch off are Last seen and Read receipts.
+On Android, tap the three dots in the top right, then Settings, Account, and Privacy; on iOS, tap Settings in the lower right, then Account, and Privacy.
+The two settings you’ll want to switch off are Last Seen and Read Receipts.

 There’s one downside to changing these settings: If you switch them off, you’ll disable the features for your own use as well.
 That means you won’t be able to see when your contacts used the app last, or when they first viewed your messages.

-Inside a chat or a group chat, tap the attachment button, then Location, then choose Share live location.
-Next, select a time period—15 minutes, 1 hour, or 8 hours—during which the recipients will be able to spy on your position.
-(To preserve your privacy, you probably don’t want to give them permanent access to your live location.)
-Now, anyone in the chat group you’ve selected will be able to see where you are (or rather where your phone is) until the time limit expires.
+Inside a chat or a group chat, tap the paper clip to the right of the text box, then Location, and choose Share live location.
+Next, select a time period—15 minutes, 1 hour, or 8 hours—during which the recipients will be able to peek at your position.
+Now, everyone in the chat group you’ve selected will be able to see where you are (or rather where your phone is) until the time limit expires.
 You can also switch the feature off manually before the time runs out.

 Social media apps

-Most people think of Snapchat as a photo-sharing app, not a tool for IMing.
+Most people think of Snapchat as a photo-sharing app, not a messaging tool.
 Still, it has all the features you need from an instant messenger, including group chats, audio and video calls, and the ability to share your location with others.
 You can even make conversations stick around as they would on a traditional messaging app.

 Snapchat being Snapchat, your text messages automatically disappear once they’ve been viewed.
 But if you want to be able to remember what’s been said—when a conversation spreads out over several days, disappearing messages make it difficult to keep track of what’s going on—you can stop this from happening.
 Simply press and hold on any message (whether it’s one you’ve sent or received).
-Once it turns bold, it will permanently stay in the conversation window.
+Then select Save in Chat from the menu that appears.

-To communicate privately, tap the instant message button on the top right and then hit the plus icon.
-Next, pick a contact or choose one from the list on the screen.
+To communicate privately, tap the instant message button in the top right (it looks like a paper airplane) and then hit the new message icon (a pencil on a square).
+Next, search for a contact or choose one from the list on the screen.
 If you’d like to send the message to more than one person, tick multiple people.
-You can then write out a message to that person or group, and even add a photo to your missive: Press the image icon to send them a photo from your gallery, or select the camera icon to snap a disappearing picture, which will vanish once the recipient views it.
+Hit Chat in the top right and you can then write a message to that person or group, and even add a photo to your missive: Press the image icon to send them a photo from your gallery, or select the camera icon to snap a disappearing picture, which will vanish once the recipient views it.

 Instagram also gives you a shortcut to send individuals any photo you encounter in your feed.
-Under each picture, you’ll see an icon like a paper airplane.
-This is the instant message button, which you can tap to send a photo to your contacts.
+Under each picture, you’ll see the same paper airplane icon.
+Tap it to send a photo to your chosen contacts.